ade555/BlogBridger/docs/api_docs.md

         ]
     }
     ```
 - `5XX Internal Server Error`: Unexpected server error.
-This shouldn't happen, so please raise an issue or make a PR if you are able to fix it.
+This shouldn't happen, so please raise an issue or make a PR if you can fix it.